eukaprotech/networking/com/eukaprotech/networking/networking/1.0.4/README.md

 # File Download Handler

-A File download handler, FileAsyncConnectionHandler, is uded to directly write a connection response to a file:
+A File download handler, FileAsyncConnectionHandler, is used to directly write a connection response to a file:

 ```java
 asyncConnection.get("url", new FileAsyncConnectionHandler() {